object-oriented-python/object-oriented-programming/doc/source/4_abstract_data_types.rst

 Linked lists
 ~~~~~~~~~~~~

-One disadvantage of a deque (and hence of a stack or queue) is that
+One disadvantage of a deque (and hence of a stack or queue) is that inserting an
-inserting an object into the middle of the sequence is often an
+object into the middle of the sequence is often an :math:`O(n)` operation,
-:math:`O(n)` operation, because on average half of the items in the
-sequence need to be shuffled to make space.
-A linked list provides a
+because on average half of the items in the sequence need to be shuffled to make
-mechanism for avoiding this.
-A singly linked list is a collection of
+space.
+A linked list provides a mechanism for avoiding this.
+A singly linked
-links.
-Each link contains a reference to a data item and a reference
+list is a collection of links.
+Each link contains a reference to a data item and
-to the next link.
+a reference to the next link.
 Starting from the first link in a list, it is
-possible to move along the list by following the references to
+possible to move along the list by following the references to successive
-successive further links.
-A new item can be inserted at the current
+further links.
+A new item can be inserted at the current point in the list by
-point in the list by creating a new link, pointing the link reference
-of the new link to the next link, and pointing the link reference of
+creating a new link, pointing the link reference of the new link to the next
-the current link to the new link.
+link, and pointing the link reference of the current link to the new link.
+:numref:`linked_list_dia` shows this process, while :numref:`linked_list` shows
+a minimal implementation of a linked list in Python.
+Notice that there is no
+object for the list itself: a linked list is simply a linked set of links.
+Some
+linked list implementations do store an object for the list itself, in order to
+record convenient information such as the list length, but it's not strictly necessary.

+.. _linked_list_dia:

 .. graphviz::
+   :caption: Diagram of a linked list.
+A new link containing the value `F` is
+        being inserted between the link with value `C` and that with value `D`.
    :align: center

     digraph ll {